Regulation of gene expression by nutrients

 A central mechanism for this adaptive response is changing the expression of genes involved in the metabolic process.
 Our group has been investigating molecular mechanisms by which macronutrients (protein, carbohydrate and fat) and their metabolites regulate gene expression.
-Advancing our knowledge of the fundamental mechanism underlying metabolic adaptation, or failure of adaptation, will greatly contribute to the development of efficacious strategies for the nutritional prevention of obesity and chronic metabolic diseases.
+Advancing our knowledge of the fundamental mechanism underlying metabolic adaptation, or failure of adaptation, will greatly contribute to the development of efficacious strategies for the dietary prevention/treatment of obesity and chronic metabolic diseases.

 Left: Induction of genes by dietary fructose (Koo HY et al. Dietary fructose induces a wide range of genes with distinct shift in carbohydrate and lipid metabolism in fed and fasted rat liver.
 Biochim Biophys Acta 1782:341-348, 2008)

 Individualized Diet Improvement Program (iDip) for sustainable weight loss is the current main project of our lab.
 The underlying principle of this program is self-empowerment of participants by helping them make an informed decision in food choices.
 To achieve this goal, the program extensively employs quantitative, visual feedback.